UCLH-DHCT/emap/core/README.md

 instead of JDBC.

 NB ** currently if a discharge message is received, it is assumed that a person has already been admitted - should change this so only admitted if an A01 received, rather than just reading admit date from IDS?

+Basic instructions for running the demo code are in [README_demo.md](./code/INFORM/README_demo.md).